 Brette's Answer: That is extremely disturbing.
 My first reaction is that this family needs to see a therapist ASAP.
 It's not normal to want nothing to do with your own child.
 It is possible for them to surrender the child to foster care and ask that their rights be terminated.
 They will still be liable for support.
 The amount of damage this is doing to the child is simply unthinkable.

 Cynthia's Question: Before my divorce was final, I received orders to PCS to Korea (military) for one year.
-I was advised at the time to go for joint and just let my ex be the parental parent because I would be overseas.
+I was advised at the time to go for joint and just let my ex be the custodial parent because I would be overseas.
 I am coming back soon and I want to know what my chances are of getting parental custody switched over to me.
 He has a checkered past where the kids are concerned and he is keeping them away from me now.
 I have no clue what is going on in their lives and he refuses to talk to me about things even though we have joint custody.

 Brette's Answer: You should get an attorney and file as soon as you get home.
 You also need to ask for visitation from him as soon as you arrive and document everything - what he agrees to, what he refuses, etc. You should be aware that a court will not want to make an immediate change, but instead have a more gradual shift so the kids can adjust.

 Dawn's Question: I have had sole custody of my 13 year old daughter since she was five, and her father rarely sees her.
 Recently, I mentioned that I would need to go to court for child support, and all of a sudden he has been "THE PERFECT DAD".
 Taking my daughter out and buying her whatever she wants.
 He allows her to have a boyfriend and she doesn't have to do any chores at his house.
-He's making it easy for her to have no rules and responsibilities.
+He's being the ultimate Disneyland Dad, making it easy for her to have no rules and responsibilities.
 Now he is threatening to go to court and fight for her to reside with him.
 What can I do?
 Because there are no rules and chores at his house, she is saying she would like to go reside with him.
 I have set up counseling for her, and I am trying to work through this.

 Brette's Answer: Since your daughter has lived with you for such a long time and he's pretty new to the picture, a court would be very cautious about a change of custody.
 It is also common for children your daughter's age to go through feelings like this, so it is not something the court will be unfamiliar with.
 Getting her into counseling is an excellent step.
 All you can do is be patient.
 Parent as you see best.
 Be glad that at least she now has a relationship with her father.
 Document everything so that you can show the court how many years he has been absent, how much you do for her, and what kinds of problems you see at his home.
 I know it's a hard thing to go through.
 All you do is continue on your path, get a good lawyer and know that most of the time, justice does prevail.